zenika-open-source/promote-open-source-project/README.md

 ## 3. 🤝 Keep your users

-- ✨ Make update time to time
+- 🆕Try to regularly release new versions of your project

 - ❗ Do not let issues open without answer